 Indeed, Lysons would write of the Woodchester pavement that “the complete design of this pavement […] is, I believe, equaled by few of those discovered in other provinces of the Roman Empire, and is undoubtedly superior to any thing of the same kind hitherto found in this country” (Lysons 1817,4.
 2).
 The existence of these beautiful mosaics hinted at the existence of equally impressive villas to house them.
 In the advertisement to his Reliquiae Britannico-Romanae, Lysons wrote that

-The scale and magnificence of these two pavements—one found in the heart of a civitas and the other among the largest mosaics from Roman Britain—helped generate an interpretation of Britain’s Roman past that highlighted the importance of this colony for the Romans.
+The scale and magnificence of these two pavements—one found in the heart of an ancient Roman civitas and the other among the largest mosaics from Roman Britain—helped generate an interpretation of Britain’s Roman past that highlighted the importance of this colony for the Romans.

 although scarcely any traces exist above ground, of the building erected by the Romans, during the four hundred years they continued in possession of this Island […] perhaps it is not too much to say, that no province of the Roman Empire contained a greater number of extensive and richly-decorated villas.
 (Lysons 1817, 1.iii)